HaxePunk/HaxePunk/examples/asteroids/README.md

 Asteroids
 =========

-Arrows to turn or move, Space to shoot.
+Arrows/WASD to turn or move, K or click to shoot.